Skip to main content

 • Designed with limited dexterity users in mind

-• New catheter advancement technology: simply move the arrow back and forth with a thumb or the palm of your hand to advance the catheter
+• New catheter advancement technology: move the arrow back and forth with a thumb or the palm of your hand to advance the catheter

 • The catheter tube does not retract like most closed systems